Cambrésis: Prince-bishopric

 In their 1654 Topographia Circuli Burgundici, part of Topographia Germaniae series, Martin Zeiler and Matthäus Merian the Elder described Cambrésis as the Stifft Camerich: 'Concerning the Prince-Bishopric of Camerich: formally, this [land] belongs to the [Holy] Roman Empire and to the Westphalian Circle, and in this book, it is also considered as such.
 The Bishop of this Bishopric, who is both the Spiritual and Temporal Lord there, has his own seat and vote in the Imperial Diet.
 Nevertheless, the capital city of Camerich, or Cameracum, currently has a Spanish garrison, and this diocese is located between the two Counties of Artois and Hainaut that are under Spanish protection.
 Moreover, Lodovico Guicciardini mentioned it with Artois, although others mentioned it with Hainaut.
 Therefore, we also want make a mention of it here.
 We will wait with the description of this little state until the entry on the city of Camerach, and now order this most distinguished place of these three lands according to the ABC.'
 Zieler and Merian thus pointed out that Cambrésis was de jure still an independent principality, whose bishop held both secular and religious authority, but it was surrounded by Spanish territories and occupied by Spanish troops, and like other writers before them, they decided to geographically describe Cambrésis in conjunction with the lands of the Burgundian Circle rather than the Westphalian Circle to which Cambrésis officially belonged.
 The further history of Cambrésis would be related under the entry of the city of Cambrai, which was to be found alphabetically rather than geographically.

-France
+French annexation

 Cambrésis was not annexed by the French kings until the 1678 Peace of Nijmegen after a siege in 1677, becoming part of the French province Flandre and Hainaut.
 The count-bishops continued to refer to themselves as princes of the Holy Roman Empire until the French Revolution.
 On 2 November 1789, during the French Revolution, all church property was nationalised, which meant the end of Cambrésis.